mosip/mosip-infra/deployment/sandbox-v2/README.md

 Provide the vault password.
 Default is 'foo'.

 ### Certificate Exchange
+Below are the necessary certificate exchange in Mosip.
 * The steps for the abis certificate exchange is mentoned in the [abiscert.md](docs/abiscert.md)
+* The steps for the ida certificate exchange is mentoned there in [idacert.md](docs/idacert.md)
+* The steps for the resident certificate exchange is mentoned there in [residentcert.md](docs/residentcert.md)
+* The steps for the print certificate exchange is mentoned there in [printcert.md](docs/printcert.md)
+* The steps for the MDS device and FTM certificate exchange is mentoned there in [MDSdevicecert.md](docs/MDSdevicecert.md)

+- Also we have a complete postman collection containing all the api's as mentioned abive we just need to update the Domain name an dfollow the instructions in the above docs.
+The collection is stored in [utils](utils/postman_collection/cert)

 ## Dashboards
 The links to various dashboards are available at